-POL:943 Readings in American Government 1.0 - 2.0 cr.
+POL:943 Readings in American Government

 This course is designed to provide the student with additional reading in American Government, allowing the student to obtain a greater understanding of the various problem areas in this discipline than can be attained by normal course work.
 (39.6 - 79.2 Lab Hrs.)
 Prerequisite: POL:111

-POL:949 Special Topics 1.0 - 3.0 cr.
+POL:949 Special Topics